 Ionizing Radiation Any radiation capable of displacing electrons from atoms or different numbers of neutrons, in the nuclei.

-Isotope One of two or more atoms with the same number of protons, but
+Isotope One of two or more atoms with the same number of protons, but parameters (instrument counting efficiency, sample volume, counting time, background, etc).

 Lower Limit of Detection